athanimadhu/MT_curvature_simulation/README.md

 # MT_curvature_simulation

-Modeling the tip of an MT as an ABP and treating the motor binding events as a Poisson process.
+Modeling the tip of an MT as an Active Brownian Particle (ABP) and treating the motor binding events as a Poisson process.

 ---